Glossary of Terms for Mark’s Historical Fiction

 Irish Celtic culture and history confronts us with its own world, challenging us with unique names, places, and terms that, by themselves, tell us much about that ancient time.
-What follows are some that I used in The Bonfires of Beltane.
+What follows are some that I used in The Bonfires of Beltane and The Medallion

 Bodhrán—[BOW-run] An Irish handheld drum beaten with a stick.